-EULAR 2022 (VIRTUAL)—When it comes to inflammatory arthritis, most rheumatology providers would agree that gout is by far the most treatable type.
+EULAR 2022 (VIRTUAL)—When it comes to inflammatory arthritis, most rheumatology providers would agree that gout is, by far, the most treatable type.
 However, most patients and primary care providers might disagree.
 Why the disconnect?

 Definitions & Causes

-Refractory gout is defined as the persistence of clinical manifestations of gout due to the inability to reduce the serum urate (SU) concentration below the target 6.0 mg/dL mg/dL.1 It’s characterized by long disease duration and features of severe disease like frequent flares, polyarticular involvement, tophi, destructive arthropathy and/or chronic inflammatory arthritis.
-Refractory gout is also associated with many comorbidities and high economic costs.2,3 The U.S. Food and Drug Administration estimated, when approving pegloticase in 2009, that about 1% of gout patients had refractory disease, but this number is a moving target.4
+Refractory gout is defined as the persistence of clinical manifestations of gout due to the inability to reduce the serum urate (SU) concentration below the target 6.0 mg/dL.1 It’s characterized by long disease duration and features of severe disease like frequent flares, polyarticular involvement, tophi, destructive arthropathy and/or chronic inflammatory arthritis.
+Refractory gout is also associated with many comorbidities and high economic costs.2,3 The U.S. Food & Drug Administration estimated, when approving pegloticase in 2009, that about 1% of gout patients had refractory disease, but this number is a moving target.4

 “The cause of refractory gout is obviously mismanagement, and there are multiple sources,” Professor Bardin said.
 Insufficient prescription and dosing of urate-lowering therapy (ULT) remains a major culprit.
 Poor adherence to therapy results in lack of disease control, which is fueled in part by a general lack of patient and healthcare provider education about gout management.
 Drug intolerances and contraindications further complicate the picture.5,6 The list goes on.